pascalegeday/MechaCar_Statistical_Analysis/README.md

 <img width="638" alt="Screen Shot 2022-03-09 at 4 14 44 PM" src="https://user-images.githubusercontent.com/94571150/157561458-d428bf76-4384-4cd3-b6ba-2bae0376c32e.png">

 * The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+In the summary statistics on suspension coils above, the total summary across all lots is 62.29356, meaning that it meets design specifications as a whole.
+However, when we take a look at each lot individually we can see that Lot 1 (0.98) and Lot 2(7.5) meets design specifications but Lot 3(170.29), unfortunately, does not.

 ## T-Tests on Suspension Coils